MIDAS Knowledge Base

-Starting with v4.22, MIDAS will perform checks to ensure that its database is compatible with the version of MIDAS you're currently running.
+MIDAS (v4.22 and later) performs checks to ensure that its database is compatible with the version of MIDAS you're currently running.
 If they are not compatible, MIDAS will warn you:

-You should never encounter a warning that your database may not be compatible with the version of MIDAS you're running, however, if you do then it's most likely cause by one of the following:
+In normal circumstances, you should never encounter a warning that your database may not be compatible with the version of MIDAS you're running.
+However, should you see this message then the cause is most likely due to one of the following:

 - You've recently performed a server/database restore and "rolled back" either server files or databases to an earlier point in time.

-Either of the above scenarios could potentially lead to this warning being shown.
-To understand why, take the following scenario;
+Any of the above scenarios could potentially lead to this warning being shown.
+To understand why, let's look at some example following scenario;

-- Let's say you're running MIDAS v4.15 on your server.
+- Let's say you're currently running MIDAS v4.30 on your server.

-- The most recent version of MIDAS available under your license is v4.22.
+- The most recent version of MIDAS available to you under your license is v4.34.

-- You wish to move MIDAS to a new server
+- You wish to relocate MIDAS to a new server.

-- You install a fresh copy of MIDAS on your new server (this will install the most recent version available to you, which in this example is v4.22)
+- You install a fresh copy of MIDAS on your new server (this will install the most recent version available to you, which in this example is v4.34).

-- You then copy the MySQL database from your MIDAS v4.15 system over to your new server running MIDAS v4.22
+- You then copy the MySQL / MariaDB database from your MIDAS v4.30 system over to your new server running MIDAS v4.34.

-- The result is that your new server is then running MIDAS v4.22, but with an incompatible database from an older version of MIDAS (v4.15)
+- The result is that your new server is then running MIDAS v4.34, but with an incompatible database from an older version of MIDAS (v4.30).